matthewjberger/eager/README.md

 # Eager
-An ogre project template that uses premake to generate C++ project files for make or visual studio.
+An ogre c++ project template that uses premake to generate a makefile.

 # Building your Project